Equinox89x/Minigin-BurgerTime/README.md

 # Use

-Download the latest release of this project and compile/run the "Galaga" project in the solution in visual studio.
+Download the latest release of this project and compile/run the "Burger Time" project in the solution in visual studio.